Sparapet: History

 The exact period in which the office of sparapet emerged in Armenia is not known for certain.
 Historian Suren Yeremian believed it to have been instituted in the 2nd century BCE during the reign of Artaxias I, although according to another historian, it was established under the Arsacids, along with the other major hereditary state offices of Armenia.

 In Arsacid Armenia, the sparapet was at all times in control of the royal cavalry units called the ayrudzi, and during times of war was the supreme commander of all military units of the Kingdom of Armenia.
-It is not clear to what extent the functions of the office coincided with that of the Sasanian spahbed.
+It is not clear to what extent the functions of the office coincided with those of the Sasanian spahbed.
 The title of sparapet came with considerable prestige and power, which gave its hereditary holders, the Mamikonians, a degree of influence rivalling that of the ruling Arsacids.
 Historian Nicholas Adontz writes: